tea2x/ckb-xudt-extension-plugins/README.md

 `make all-via docker`

 ### 2. The idea
 By this design, the xudt tokens of this type (hard capped) will link to a "remaining amount" cell.
 In each creation transaction of this type, the "remaining amount cell" will be consumed/destroyed and created with new remaining amount - effectively maintaining a number for "the remaining amount".
-Guides to create this remaining amount cell will be put below at 2.2
+Guides to create this remaining amount cell will be put below.

 ### 3. Setting up
 #### 3.1.
 Executable binary cell deployment